jrgparkinson/mushy-layer/README.md

 # Installation
-To compile the code, you must first have a working Chombo installation.
+To compile the code, you must first have a working Chombo installation (see the ChomboInstallationGuide.md file in the docs folder).
 Define the path to your chombo library folder in the GNUMakefile (`/execSubcyle/GNUMakefile/`) then you should be able to compile by

 ```console
 $ cd /execSubcycle/